rockedingdon/my_notebook/README.md

 # my_notebook
-Final Assignment Instructions: Create and Share Your Jupyter Notebook
+Final Assignment: Create and Share Your Jupyter Notebook